Towards practical and error-robust quantum position verification: The QPV QPVswap protocol

-Note that in essence the task in this protocol is to estimate the overlap $\beta$ of the input states $\ket{\psi}$ and $\ket{\phi}$.
+Note that in essence the task in this protocol is to estimate the overlap $\beta$ of the input states.
 This is independent of the dimensionality/nature of the input states, making the protocol very flexible.
 To attack this protocol, it is evident that there need to be at least two attackers due to the timing constraint.
-A coalition of attackers has to position at least one party $\mathsf{A}$ between $\mathsf{V_0}$ and $\mathsf{P}$ and one party $\mathsf{B}$ between $\mathsf{P}$ and $\mathsf{V_1}$.
+A coalition of attackers has to position at least one party $\mathsf{A}$ between $\mathsf{V_A}$ and $\mathsf{P}$ and one party $\mathsf{B}$ between $\mathsf{P}$ and $\mathsf{V_B}$.
 Since the SWAP test is a joint operation on two quantum states, spatially separated attackers cannot apply the SWAP test, unless they have access to pre-shared entanglement, as we will show.
-Since any QPV protocol can be perfectly attacked if the attackers have access to enough pre-shared entanglement \cite{buhrman_position-based_2011}, we assume that the attackers have no pre-shared entanglement and we also restrict them to LOCC channels only.
-We further assume that the attackers act non-adaptively, i.e., they do not base their strategy in a given round on results from previous rounds.
-This does not seem to be too restrictive, as we could simply replace $R$ in the above algorithm by $2R$ rounds and let the verifiers choose a uniformly random subset of $R$ rounds on which they perform security analysis.
-That way any given round has probability $1/2$ of being ``relevant''.
-Together with the independent state preparation in each round, this seems to make adaptive strategies not more useful than non-adaptive ones.
+Since any QPV protocol can be perfectly attacked if the attackers have access to enough pre-shared entanglement \cite{buhrman_position-based_2011}, we assume that the attackers have no pre-shared entanglement and we also restrict them to classical communication only for now.

 To assess the security of this protocol, we consider the following.
-As the individual rounds are independent, the subsets $L_\beta$ of answers given input $\rho_\beta$ will be a sample of a binomial distribution with parameters $R_\beta$ and some $q_{\beta}$.
+As the individual rounds are independent, the subsets $L_\beta$ of answers given input $\rho_\beta$ will be samples of a binomial distribution with parameters $R_\beta$ and some $q_{\beta}$\footnote{Here and in the following the parameter describes the fraction of ``0'' answers and we abbreviate $q_\beta(0)=q_\beta$}.
 The verifiers can then test if what they received matches closely enough with what they expect from an honest party.
 We define the statistical test to be done by the verifiers as follows: \begin{enumerate} \item For each overlap $\beta$, they calculate the $(1-\alpha)$-quantile\footnote{In order to capture \textsf{P} with high probability, $\alpha$ can be set to a small number, e.g.\ $10^{-6}$.} around the ideal $p_\beta = (1+\beta^2)/2$, which gives a lower and an upper bound

 with $F^{-1}$ being the inverse cumulative distribution function.
 This defines an acceptance interval

 \item For each overlap $\beta$, they check if the sample $\hat{p}_\beta \in \mathsf{acc}(\alpha, R_\beta)$.
 If this is the case for all $\beta$, they accept.
 Otherwise, they reject. \end{enumerate} By definition, the honest party will return a sample $\hat{p}^\mathsf{P}_\beta \in \mathsf{acc}_\beta(\alpha, R_\beta)$ with probability $1-\alpha$ and thus the test will accept \textsf{P} with high probability $(1-\alpha)^k = 1 - O(k\alpha)$.
 To optimize the overlap between their distribution and the acceptance regions, the attackers will attempt to respond as close to each $p_\beta$ as possible, with a binomial parameter of $p^\mathsf{AB}_\beta = p_\beta - \Delta_\beta$, defining a vector of differences